CAPE MAY RAPTOR BANDING PROJECT, INC.

 Buteos

-150 buteos were banded during the 2021 banding season.
-Red-tailed hawk (RTHA) numbers were up from 2019, with 138 birds banded in 2021 versus 137 banded in 2019; however, this does not take into account the reduction of operating blinds from four to three.
-A total of 10 red-shouldered hawks were captured during the 2021 banding season, which is substantially lower than the 21 captured during the 2019 banding season.
-Only two broad-winged hawks were banded during the 2021 banding season.
-No rough-legged hawks or Swainson’s hawks (SWHA) were captured during the 2021 banding season.
+A total of 159 buteos were banded during the 2019 banding season.
+Red-tailed hawk numbers were down from 2018, with 137 birds banded in 2019 versus 204 banded in 2018.
+However, 21 red-shouldered hawks were captured during the 2019 banding season, which is up from 13 banded in 2018 and 10 banded in 2017.
+Only one broad-winged hawk was banded during the 2019 banding season.
+No rough-legged hawks or Swainson’s hawks were captured during the 2019 banding season.

 Falcons